OpenTTD/OpenTTD/readme.txt

 The OpenTTD homepage is http://www.openttd.org/.

-You can find a forum for OpenTTD at http://www.tt-forums.net/index.php?c=20
+You can also find the OpenTTD forums at http://www.tt-forums.net/index.php?c=20